The Space Law Review: Germany

 - evidence of a trust account or bank guarantee to cover the ITU's cost-recovery charges, and a binding declaration that the applicant will cover BNetzA's costs in the filing procedures; and

-- a detailed business and frequency usage plan, including, in particular, a detailed description of the satellite network, the type of services to be offered, evidence supporting the need for the requested frequency and orbital resources, and a detailed explanation of how efficient and interference-free use will be ensured by the applicant.
+- a detailed business and frequency usage plan, including a detailed description of the satellite network, services offered, evidence supporting the need for the requested frequency and orbital resources, and a detailed explanation of how efficient and interference-free use will be ensured by the applicant.

 iv Insurance coverage requirements

-The statutory and regulatory provisions do not include any requirements for insurance coverage and third-party liability.
+The statutory and regulatory provisions do not include any requirements for insurance coverage, including third-party liability insurance coverage.

 v Compliance with space debris mitigation guidelines

-Regarding compliance with obligations under international law on space activities, there is no reference in the law or in the Administrative Rules to specific obligations.
-Neither is there a reference to legally non-binding instruments, such as the space debris mitigation guidelines in relation to end-of-life disposal.
-It remains to be seen whether the Space Act will include provisions regarding the obligations of satellite system operators in this respect.
+Regarding compliance with obligations under international law on space activities, there is no reference in the Telecoms Act or the Administrative Rules with respect to specific obligations.
+Nor is there a reference to legally non-binding instruments, such as the various international space debris mitigation guidelines in relation to end-of-life disposal.
+It remains to be seen whether the proposed Space Act will include provisions regarding the obligations of satellite system operators in this respect.

 vi National security and safety requirements, and lawful interception

-Service providers and telecommunications network operators are subject to technical protection requirements established in the Telecoms Act.14 To the extent that a satellite network is operated in or from the German territory or publicly available satellite-based telecommunications services are offered in Germany, these requirements apply.
-The relevant provisions oblige service providers and network operators to take appropriate organisational and technical measures for the protection of privacy of telecommunications and against violation of personal data protection.
+Service providers and telecommunications network operators are subject to technical protection requirements established in the Telecoms Act.16 To the extent that a satellite network operates in or from German territory, these requirements apply.
+The relevant provisions oblige service providers and network operators to take appropriate organisational and technical measures to protect the privacy of telecommunications and against violation of personal data protection.
 BNetzA publishes a detailed catalogue specifying the technical requirements regarding data and system security.
-Furthermore, notification requirements apply in the event of violations of personal data protection.15
+Furthermore, notification requirements apply in the event of violations of personal data protection.17

-In addition, as mentioned in Section I, operators of high-quality Earth remote sensing satellite systems are subject to the Data Security Act.
-This Act establishes special security requirements regarding the handling of data generated by these systems until the data is disseminated and provided to the persons requesting access to them (see Section III).
+In addition, as mentioned in Section I, operators of high-quality Earth remote sensing satellite systems are subject to the Satellite Data Security Act.
+This Act establishes special security requirements regarding the handling of data generated by these systems until the data is disseminated and provided to the persons requesting access to such data (see Section III).

-The Telecoms Act also establishes obligations with respect to lawful telecommunications interception requirements.16 These requirements apply to operators of telecommunications installations for the offer of publicly available telecommunications services.
-The respective requirements are further specified by an Ordinance issued by the Ministry.17 Technical details are set out in the Technical Guidelines for the implementation of interception measures as published by BNetzA.
-The Technical Guidelines, however, cover the implementation of interception measures with respect to terrestrial mobile and fixed networks only.
-While the operation of satellite networks from German territory falls into the scope of application of the requirements under the Telecoms Act, the Technical Guidelines do not provide any specifications as to the implementation.
+The Telecoms Act also establishes obligations with respect to lawful telecommunications interception requirements.18 These requirements apply to operators of telecommunications installations for the offer of publicly available telecommunications services.
+The individual requirements are further specified by an Ordinance issued by the Ministry.19 Technical details are set out in the Technical Guidelines for the implementation of interception measures as published by BNetzA.
+However, the Technical Guidelines cover the implementation of interception measures with respect to terrestrial mobile and fixed networks only.
+While the operation of satellite networks from German territory falls into the scope of application of the requirements under the Telecoms Act, the Technical Guidelines do not provide any direction as to implementation.

 vii Administrative proceedings

-BNetzA reviews an operator's application in detail, and, in general, only submits the satellite system filing to the ITU if and when the application is deemed to be complete.
+BNetzA reviews an operator's application in detail and, in general, only submits the satellite system filing to the ITU if and when the application is deemed complete.

-Following submission of the application and advanced publication (where required) in the ITU's International Frequency Information Circular, BNetzA requires applicants to actively participate in the international coordination procedure.
-While BNetzA assists the applicant during this phase, the responsibility for achieving the necessary coordination lies with the applicant.
+Following the submission of the application and advanced publication (where required) to the ITU, and publication by means of the International Frequency Information Circular, BNetzA requires applicants to participate in the international coordination procedure actively.
+While BNetzA assists the applicant during this phase, responsibility for achieving the necessary coordination lies with the applicant.

 BNetzA charges a one-time fee for conducting the satellite system filing procedure at the ITU.
-The fee is calculated in accordance with the Frequency Fee Ordinance19 and covers administrative costs.
-In addition, the operator must pay any other costs related to the filing procedure as well as the costs under Council Decision 482, which are payable directly to the ITU.
-Furthermore, under the Telecoms Act, the operator is also subject to a yearly fee according to the Frequency Protection Fee Ordinance.20
+The fee is calculated in accordance with the Frequency Fee Ordinance21 and covers administrative costs.
+In addition, the operator must pay any other costs related to the filing procedure including costs under Council Decision 482, which are payable directly to the ITU.
+Furthermore, under the Telecoms Act, the operator is also subject to a yearly fee according to the Frequency Protection Fee Ordinance.22

 viii Monitoring and enforcement requirements

-After transferring the orbit and frequency usage rights to the operator, BNetzA monitors the actual use of the rights.
-Specifically, BNetzA is entitled to revoke the assigned rights if they have not been used for more than a year or if the conditions for the assignment of the rights are no longer being fulfilled.21
+After transferring the orbit and frequency usage rights to the operator, BNetzA monitors the use of the rights.
+BNetzA is entitled to revoke the assigned rights if they have not been used for more than a year or if the conditions for the assignment of the rights are no longer being fulfilled.23

-In addition, the general provisions of the Telecoms Act related to the revocation of frequency assignments apply.22 The revocation is subject to BNetzA's discretion under certain conditions set out by law.
-In general, BNetzA is entitled to revoke frequency assignments if frequencies remain unused, are not used for the purpose for which they have been assigned or the frequency holder repeatedly violates the assignment conditions.
+In addition, the general provisions of the Telecoms Act related to the revocation of frequency assignments apply.24 The revocation is subject to BNetzA's discretion under certain conditions set out by law.
+In general, BNetzA is entitled to revoke frequency assignments if frequencies remain unused or are not used for the purpose for which they have been assigned, or the frequency holder repeatedly violates the assignment conditions.

 Non-compliance with the relevant provisions of the Telecoms Act constitutes an administrative offence sanctioned with fines.